akzht/anki-manual/src/media.md

-# Media
+# 媒體檔 Media

 Anki stores the sounds and images used in your notes in a folder next to the collection.
-For more on the folder location, please see the [file locations](files.md#file-locations) section.
+For more on the folder location, please see the [file locations](files.md#檔案位置-file-locations) section.
 When you add media within Anki, either by using the paperclip icon in the [editor](editing.md) or by pasting it into a field, Anki will copy it from its original location into the media folder.
 This makes it easy to back up your collection’s media or move it